emqx/emqx-docs/en_US/data-integration/data-bridge-hstreamdb.md

 4. Click the **Add Action** button, select **Forwarding with Data Bridge** from the dropdown list and then select the data bridge we just created under **Data Bridge**.
 Click the **Add** button.
 5. Click the **Create** button to finish the setup.

 Now you have successfully created the rule for HStreamDB data bridge.
-You can click **Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flow Designer** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to HStreamDB after parsing by rule  `my_rule`.

 ## Test Data Bridge and Rule